pearcej/complex/_sources/Scale-freeNetworks/Glossary.rst

 **Explanatory Model:** Is a model that gives a useful description of why and how a phenomenon is the way it is.

+**Growth:** Instead of starting with a fixed number of vertices, the BA model starts with a small graph and adds vertices one at a time.

 **Heavy-tailed Distributions:** In probability theory, heavy-tailed distributions are probability distributions whose tails are not exponentially bounded.

 **Preferential Attachment:** Is any of a class of processes in which some quantity is distributed among a number of individuals according to what they already have.

+**Probability Mass Function (PmF):** a function that maps from each value to it's probabilities.

 **Power Law:** A distribution follows this law if :math:`PMF(k) ∼ k−α` where ``PMF(k)`` is the fraction of nodes with degree ``k``, ``α`` is a parameter, and the symbol ∼ indicates that the ``PMF`` is asymptotic to ``k−α`` as ``k`` increases.